 Customer returns and exchanges also provide another customer touchpoint.
 Offering suggestions for a replacement item can create additional sales.
 You might personalize exchanges by including a thank-you note in the outbound package.
 In cases of shopping cart abandonment, promoting the company’s return policy in a cart recovery email may successfully change a shopper’s mind.

 On the flip side, you may gain product insight with every returned item.
 If a customer was unhappy with color options or how something fit, or if it was defective or of poor quality, you can take the feedback into consideration during product development.
 After all, the greater the customers’ satisfaction, the fewer the returns.

 Effective policies for parcel returns

-- Limit free returns within a specific timeframe.
-Many physical stores have a time limit on returns so putting one in your policy shouldn't come as a surprise.
-It can make for more manageable accounting when you know returns have a finite period.
+- Limit free customer returns within a specific timeframe.
+Many physical stores have a time limit on returns so putting one in your policy shouldn’t come as a surprise.
+It can make for more manageable accounting when you know return packages have a finite period.